-Used for creating different instances of the same Issue.
+Editions make it possible to create different instances of the same Issue.
 For example, a newspaper may produce a North City edition and a South City edition printed on the same day.
 The two editions can share much of the same content, but some stories or advertisements may be unique to the North City edition or the South City edition.

 Note: Because of the nature of Editions, they are only available for Publication Channels of type Print.

 The main benefit of the structure — especially the use of Publication Channels — is that it allows content to be planned or created without precisely knowing when and how it is going to be published.

 Example: Imagine an editor of a newspaper who wants to create a feature article about an artist.
 It is clear that the article is meant for the newspaper’s Brand (say “The Times”) and the “Culture” Category.
 However, it is not yet clear when the article will be published and if it will be published in both the printed magazine as well as online.
 Enterprise allows you to do just that: plan and create content and only assign it to a Brand and Category.
 Once it is clear how it is going to be published, it can be assigned to the proper Publication Channel(s), Issue(s), and Edition(s).

 In essence, content has been separated from publishing.